 The legacy of an RCT

-A couple of years ago another set of researchers had visited and administered surveys.
-Like us they were randomly choosing respondents.
-But unlike us, it was for the baseline of Randomised Controlled Trial where the selected respondents were given monetary and technical help to construct houses.
+A couple of years ago, another set of researchers had visited and administered surveys.
+Like us, they were randomly choosing respondents.
+But unlike us, it was for the baseline of a Randomised Controlled Trial (RCT) where the selected respondents were given monetary and technical help to construct houses.
 She hadn’t been selected, but her neighbours had.
 And she had watched over the years, as they built their fancy homes while she was forced to live in her shack.
 Determined not to be omitted from a survey again, she now makes sure that surveyors include her.

 Outline India is a content partner for #groundupstories on IDR.
 You can read more Cautionary Tales here.

 Know more: Learn more about Randomised Controlled Trials—how they work, why they’re used, and what some of the criticisms and challenges around them are.